 The Manor Curriculum is built around the statutory National Curriculum and the six school threads: Identity, Sustainability, Peace & Conflict, Social Equality, Decision Making and Our Rights.
 These threads are repeated throughout year groups from EYFS to Year 6.
 The National Curriculum, school threads and values interweave together to create an ambitious curriculum that we are proud of.

-Our ‘Manor Curriculum’ will be implemented from September 2021.
+Our ‘Manor Curriculum’ launched in September 2021.

 |Our Rights: As humans, we all require and deserve our needs to be met and are committed about making sure this happens for ourselves and others.
 We recognise our duty to respect, defend and champion the rights of all on our planet.
 We consider the consequences of our words and actions on others being able to live happy, healthy lives and passionately challenge when rights are not respected.|